If you’re thinking of selling your online business, there are some important factors to consider first. Here we help you get started.

 If you began your own online business but now want to move on, you might be wondering the best way to bow out.
 You could simply walk away, or you could sell it to someone else.
 Selling an online business is not too dissimilar to selling a bricks-and-mortar business.
 It can often depend on your priorities; do you want a quick sale?
 Do you want to try and get a good profit out of it?

-Once you have made the decision to sell, you might find yourself a little stuck with where to go next.
+Once you have decided to sell, you might find yourself a little stuck with where to go next.
 So, if you’re thinking of selling your online business, here are some top tips to consider before you begin.

 In this guide, we’ll help you answer these questions: